Srekel/the-debuginator/README.md

 ## Current status

 - Highly work in progress.
 - Simple unit testing.
-  - 53 "tests", all passes.
+Currently a bunch of them fails due to heavy refactoring.
 - Beginning of reference implementation in SDL.
 - Working implementation with all core features.
+- Unoptimized.

 ## Features